SteliosKallioras/Vertical-GM-URM/README.md

 If you use this dataset or the associated models, please cite the following paper:

 Kallioras S., Graziotti F., Magenes G. Vertical accelerations in seismic analysis: A numerical investigation of their effects on URM structures. *Earthquake Spectra* 2025.
-DOI: *pending*.
+DOI: *pending* (to be added upon journal publication).

 Please do **not** cite the dataset directly.
 The dataset was created to support the findings presented in the above publication.